 image

-• 1 point – House Token
+• 1 Point – House Token

-• 5 points – Coloured Star
+• 5 Points – Coloured Star

-• 10 points – Golden Star
+• 10 Points – Golden Star

-• A mufti day wearing house colours, or
+• A mufti day wearing House colours

 • A movie afternoon with popcorn